pybliometrics-dev/pybliometrics/docs/examples/PlumXMetrics.rst

 .. code-block:: python

     >>> print(plum)
-    Document with doi 10.1016/j.softx.2019.100263 has 105 citation(s) in category 'capture' as of 2020-08-04, 3 citation(s) in category 'citation', 1 citation(s) in category
+    Document with doi 10.1016/j.softx.2019.100263 received:
+    - 105 citation(s) in category 'capture'
+    - 3 citation(s) in category 'citation'
+    - 1 citation(s) in category 'mention'
-    'mention', 42 citation(s) in category 'socialMedia', 4 citation(s) in category 'usage'
+    - 42 citation(s) in category 'socialMedia'
+    - 4 citation(s) in category 'usage'
+    as of 2020-08-04

 To each of the five categories, there is one property storing number and origin of the metrics in `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_.
 If in a category there are no entries the property is simply `None`: